knpuniversity/ansible/knpu/git-and-variables.md

 ## The git Module

-While we're waiting, let's moveto the next step: cloning our code via git.
+While we're waiting, let's move to the next step: cloning our code via git.
 Unfortunately, Ansible does *not* have a `git` module to help us... bah!
 Just kidding, it totally does!
 Search for the `Ansible git module` to find it.